ensteitz/LING-L545/01_Encoding/README.md

    This will result in the text outputting to stdout.
 Optionally, as I did, you can save the results in a file called verified\_alphabet\_wiki.txt through the following line of code:

-   '''
+    `cat wiki.txt | python3 encoding.py > verified_alphabet_wiki.txt`

-   cat wiki.txt | python3 encoding.py > verified_alphabet_wiki.txt
+    \Lastly, to save this code to stderr, use the following line of code ion the command line:

-   '''
+    `cat wiki.txt | python3 encoding.py > verified_alphabet_wiki.txt 2> wiki.valid`

 2. Next, I made a python file to check the encoding of whitespaces.
 This is seen in checker.py .
-To run this code, i
+To run this code, use the following